Large deviations of slow-fast systems driven by fractional Brownian motion: Introduction

 The rest of this paper is organized as follows: In Section \ref{notationsec}, we introduce the necessary notation and a few preliminary facts on Young integrals, fractional Brownian motion and Cameron-Martin spaces.
 Then we state our assumptions for system \eqref{model}.
 In Section \ref{resultssec}, we give an outline of the weak convergence method and state our main results.
 Section \ref{tightsec} is devoted to the proof of tightness estimates for the family $\{X^{\epsilon,\eta,u}; \epsilon, u\}$ of controlled slow processes.
 In Section \ref{limsec} we study the limiting behavior of the family $\{(X^{\epsilon,\eta,u}, P^\epsilon); \epsilon, u\}$ where $P^\epsilon$ are the occupation measures introduced in Section \ref{resultssec}.
 The proof of the LDP for $X^\epsilon$ is given in Section \ref{LDPsec}.
 In Section \ref{comparisonsec}, we provide an explicit form of the rate function $S^H$, study its limit as $H\rightarrow{1/2}^+,$ and discuss its differences to the case $H=1/2$.
-Finally, Section \ref{concsec} contains a discussion of our conclusions and directions for future work, while Appendix \ref{AppA} collects the proofs of auxiliary lemmas some of which might be of independent interest.
+Section \ref{concsec} is devoted to conclusions, directions for future work and also includes a brief discussion on the extendability of our LDP (Theorem \ref{main2}) to slow processes driven by different Gaussian noises.
+Finally, Appendix \ref{AppA} collects the proofs of auxiliary lemmas some of which might be of independent interest.